Happy Circles II – My new experiment in random colour placement

 • Cotton Kings Cotton 8/4

-• 41 – I have no name for this one, sorry
+• 41 – a green shade, I have no name for this one, sorry

-(I got this some time ago as part of a colour pack from Hobbii yarn shop but it looks like the brand Cotton King doesn’t exist any more.)
+Please note: I got the Cotton King some time ago as part of a colour pack from Hobbii yarn shop but it looks like the brand doesn’t exist any more.

 • 1 big and 2 small flowers in Dark Powder Rose (Hobbii Rainbow Cotton)